-3.3.
+2.7.
 Special categories of personal data

-Special categories of personal data - data relating to racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, health and medical conditions, sex life or sexual orientation, genetic or biometric data used to identify an individual.
+Special categories of personal data - are more sensitive and include data relating to racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, health and medical conditions (physical and/or mental health), sex life or sexual orientation, genetic or biometric data used to identify an individual.
 There are also separate rules for the processing of personal data relating to criminal convictions and offences.